Reptiles & amphibians, birds and mammals of South-eastern Queensland

 We are thrilled to be offering this new tour with a new focus, led by Inala guide, professional wildlife biologist and author Angus McNab.
 This tour showcases the very best of south-eastern Queensland’s wildlife, with a focus on the reptiles and amphibians, but also including the chance to see a large number of birds and mammals.
 We also visit some stunningly scenic locations which include iconic places such as O’Reilly’s in Lamington National Park and other areas renowned for their natural values but are not on many tour itineraries such as Girraween NP and Bunya Mountains.

-This tour has been designed to link with the Inala NSW Parks Natural history tour (05-10 November 2021) and the Inala South East Australia Tour (20–29 November 2021) so please contact us if you are interested in joining either or all tours.
+This tour has been designed to link with the Inala NSW Parks Natural history tour (18-23 November 2022) so please contact us if you are interested in joining both.

 ITINERARY OUTLINE FOR MAIN TOUR:

 Day 4.
-Sat 13 Nov 21.
-Dalby to Girraween National Park.
+Sat 26 Nov 22.
+Lamington to Main Range National Park

 Day 7.
-Tue 16 Nov 21.
-Main Range National Park to Lamington National Park.
+Tue 29 Nov 22.
+Girraween National Park to Dalby

 B- breakfast, L- lunch, D-dinner

-Day 1.
-Wednesday 10 November 2021.
-Arrive Brisbane.
 Today has been set aside as an arrival day.
 Own arrangements for arrival at the hotel and meet this evening for a welcome dinner, where you will meet Angus and have a chat about the tour itinerary.
-Those participants also joining our NSW Parks and Reserves natural history tour will fly from Sydney to Brisbane this afternoon.
+Those participants also joining our NSW Park natural history tour will fly from Sydney to Brisbane this afternoon.

 Accommodation: Brisbane hotel (en suite room).
 Meals included: D.

-Day 3.
-Friday 12 November 2021.
-Bunya Mountains to Dalby.
-This morning we will spend more time exploring in the Bunya Mountains, before moving to another new habitat type into the Brigalow Belt Bioregion (travel time around 1.5 hours) where we will again find ourselves within range of an entirely new herpetofauna.
+We will spend the morning looking for basking skinks and birds in Girraween NP before moving to another new habitat type into the Brigalow Belt Bioregion (around 3.5 hours of driving) where we will again find ourselves within range of an entirely new herpetofauna.
 This endangered habitat is home to many reptiles and amphibians and is an area that flourishes after rain.
 Hot dry conditions limit activity during the day but provide for excellent conditions for spotlighting at night, as many of the area’s reptiles spend their days underground.
 We will have a relaxing afternoon around Lake Broadwater, where we should find a good range of waterbirds and waders including Red-kneed Dotterels, and dry woodland birds.
 We should also find several species of skinks, and macropods.
 After dinner tonight we will return to Lake Broadwater to spotlight for Spotted Black snakes, Grey Snakes, Blue-bellied Black Snake, Robust Velvet Gecko, Golden-tailed Gecko, burrowing frogs, Holy Cross Frogs, Salmon-striped Frogs, Yellow-footed Antechinus, owls and anything else we can find.

 Accommodation: Dalby (en suite rooms).
 Meals included: B, L, D.

-Day 9.
-Thursday 18 November 2021 Lamington National Park to Brisbane.
-This morning we will leave O’Reilly’s after another look around for anything we have missed so far then we can take our time and slowly make our way back to Brisbane (around 2 hours’ drive).
+This morning we will spend more time exploring in the Bunya Mountains, before heading to Crow’s Nest to search for skinks, birds and Brush-tailed Rock Wallabies.
+We can take our time and slowly make our way back to Brisbane (travel time around 2.5 hours).
 We will also have the opportunity to take a final night drive and spotlight in an amazing area of wet forest and rainforest close to the city of Brisbane’s for our last night of ‘herping”.
 Targets today include Tiger Snake, Small-eyed Snake, Death Adders, Bandy-bandy, Velvet Geckos, Clouded Gecko, Great Barred Frog, Tusked Frog, Graceful Tree Frog, Dusky Toadlet and Brush-tailed Rock Wallaby.

-Day 10.
-Friday 19 November 2021 Depart Brisbane.
 Those leaving us this morning will make their own arrangements to transfer to Brisbane Airport for their departure.
-Those participants also joining our Inala South East Australia Tour (20–29 November 2021) will fly from Brisbane to Melbourne today.

 Accommodation: none.
 Meals included: B.